block-wallet/test-task/README.md

 - Send the **public link** and explanations if needed to our team.
 - Wait for our feedback :)

+**Note: NO backend is needed, this is an entirely front-end task.**

 ## What will be evaluated?

 - Architecture skills.